linkovich2/backend-test/THOUGHT PROCESS.md

 ### Choosing the Approach
 After looking over the prompt and the repo I came to a few conclusions:
 1. The associations are begging for an ORM to handle performant queries for us
-2. I went back and forth on this for a while in my planning phase, but ultimately GraphQL was chosen over REST since users can specify how they want the data to be presented, as opposed to needing to have resources for any uniquely compiled data (even computed).
+2. I went back and forth on this for a while in my planning phase, but ultimately GraphQL was chosen over REST since users can specify how they want the data to be presented, as opposed to needing to have resources for any uniquely compiled data (even computed), plus it lowers the number of repeated requests.

 I need to gather a few packages so we're not reinventing the wheel for no reason.
 Firstly, for our ORM I found [Prisma](https://www.prisma.io/orm).
 I'm not familiar with it, but it seemed simple enough to implement so we'll go with that!
 It even handles migrations with its schema file, which is a big step above using a SQL file.
 It's also compatible with GraphQL out of the box, so that's a huge plus.